The ‘first wave’ of coronavirus isn’t over—and it’s getting worse

 Public health officials appreciate that countries cannot remain locked down forever.
 An alternative strategy proposes alternating periods of virus suppression and relaxation until a vaccine is available, keeping transmission at manageable levels without strangling local economies.
 One study, backed by the European Union, suggests countries impose strict rules for 50 days, followed by 30 days of less intense mitigation tactics that allow people to shop, dine, and work.
 If and when cases begin to rise again, restrictions could be put back in place.

 But America’s “first wave” of coronavirus never ended—and in some states is only just beginning.
-While the New York area began to crush the curve, driving the national trend downward, thousands of new cases were being detected across the South and Southwest.
+While the New York area began to crush the curve, driving the national trend downward, a surge of new cases was being detected across the South and Southwest.
 This week, that number hit a new high in the U.S., surpassing the single-day record set in late April.

 “People have used the word plateau.
 I find the word plateau to be inadequate,” says Dr. Khan.
 “We have been unable to attain containment of this disease.
 Now we’re rolling back down the hill.”